annahosanna/To-Do/README.md

 #### Container stuff
 * Process supervisors which do not use cgroups and are meant to run as pid 1: S6, Runit
+  1. Seems like AWS ECS Fargate injects some metadata environment variables into `/proc/1/environ` so it might be important to retain pid 1 environ.
 * (S6 Overlay)[https://github.com/just-containers/s6-overlay]
 * What about tini -> bash -> Start programs -> 'wait'
 * Minimalistic init's to prevent zombies and resource leaks: tini/dumb-init/minit (Originally at `https://github.com/chazomaticus/minit`)/(or any other simple init)